Fuzzwah's Agentic Coding Learnings

 - Admin can revoke access

-I ask the agent: “Create a comprehensive PRD for this feature, including:
+I ask the agent to create a comprehensive PRD covering:

 • User stories